About the Journal

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Studia Vernacula welcomes the submission of three types of manuscripts: research articles; practitioner's know-how; as well as notes and reviews of recent events, publications, exhibitions or student works.
 The journal publishes both original research in Estonian and translations from other languages.
 Journal may be able to provide translation into Estonian on basis of individual agreements.

 Authors from outside of Estonia are expected to contact editorial team to mutually agree on conditions.
 Both previously published and unpublished articles relevant to the field of crafts studies may be considered for publication.
-Journal may be able to provide translation into Estonian on the basis of individual agreements.

 The publication of the journal was supported by the University of Tartu and the Folk Culture Endowment of the Cultural Endowment of Estonia.

 The series is published at the department of native crafts and its aim is to advance research in the fields of handicraft and native crafts.
 Studia Vernacula was established as a series of monographs, publishing three volumes until 2012.
 From 2013 onwards, Studia Vernacula continues as an interdisciplinary annual peer-reviewed journal.